 How Long Does It Take for Alcohol To Kick In?

 Healthy individuals typically feel the effects of drinking within 15 to 45 minutes.
-When their blood alcohol content (BAC) exceeds 0.05%, most males with limited or no tolerance will start showing signs of intoxication.
+When their blood alcohol content (BAC) surpasses 0.05%, most males with limited or no tolerance will start showing signs of intoxication.
 At 0.07%, their capacity to drive a car will be seriously compromised.
 These will be drunk at 0.10%.
 If a lady weighing 150 pounds has four drinks in an hour, her blood alcohol content (BAC), which indicates drunkenness, will be 0.1%.

 Drawbacks: How Long Does Alcohol Show Up In A Urine Test?